It’s essential for energy in the body, but it declines with aging. This is (almost) everything you should know about NAD+.

 A decline in NAD+ results in a decrease in energy metabolism, weakened DNA repair, and inefficient immune activation.
 Sirtuins, a class of longevity enzymes that regulate and control genes rely on NAD+ to guide them to do their functions.
-Consequently, as levels declines, sirtuins aren’t optimally guided to do their jobs to repair and maintain the body for peak health and performance.
+Consequently, as levels decline, sirtuins aren’t optimally guided to do their jobs to repair and maintain the body for peak health and performance.
 Therefore, there will be less benefit from exercise, energy levels decline, constant fatigue, and compromised mitochondrial function.

 HOW TO GET MORE NAD+

 NAD+ levels are influenced by lifestyle.
 There are certain energy stresses that can raise NAD+ levels.
 For example fasting, caloric restriction, and exercise all raise levels.
 Diet is another way to increase levels.
 Tryptophan and niacin equivalents can make NAD+, but these are not the major source.
 The body’s demand for it exceeds its capacity to make it from these sources, so what happens is that the body recycles nicotinamide through a recycling pathway called the NAD+ salvage pathway – the predominant source of the molecule.